 A strong message from Pacific governmentsAn agreement of any sort, even a global one, is only as strong as the commitment of its partners; and, just as it has done on several other occasions, the Pacific has not hesitated to step up to the plate.
 In May 2020, The Fiji Parliament unanimously voted for the ratification of Convention No. 190 – making it the first in Asia and the Pacific and only second in the world.

 The UN System, through the ILO, provided technical assistance in various forms to advance this process; including supporting Fiji, Samoa, and Vanuatu’s legal reviews to assess compliance of national legislation, policies and practices with the Violence and Harassment Convention.

 In late 2020, Samoa made the commitment to ratify the Convention this year, with ILO already having commenced the legal review process with the government, workers, employers and other stakeholders.

 Commendable also is Tonga’s successful establishment of The Sexual Harassment Policy for the Tonga Public Service in March this year; an exercise that ILO provided technical support for in its development stages.

-On April 28, UNWomen, ILO and the Fiji Women’s Rights Movement will co-host a special side-event on the margins of the 14th Triennial Conference of Pacific Women and 7th Meeting of Pacific Ministers for Women.
+On 28 April, UN Women, ILO and the Fiji Women’s Rights Movement will co-host a special side-event on the margins of the 14th Triennial Conference of Pacific Women and 7th Meeting of Pacific Ministers for Women.
 The session will discuss the right of everyone to a world of work free from violence and harassment, including gender-based violence and harassment.

 Convened under the title: ‘Ratification of ILO Violence and Harassment Convention 2019 and advancing gender equality in world of work,’ this event will highlight the barriers and challenges that women face in accessing economic opportunities in the informal and formal sectors and highlight how women are driving change which is in turn developing women in leadership positions at the local level.